epsilon537/boxlambda/docs/installation_and_activation.md

 ```

 ### Serial Port
-Your mileage may vary but on my Ubuntu system, when I plug in my Arty A7, the serial port shows up at `/dev/ttyUSB1`.
+Your mileage may vary, but on my Ubuntu system, when I plug in my Arty A7, the serial port shows up at `/dev/ttyUSB1`.

 Serial Port Settings: **115200 8N1**